Inola Animal Shelter

 Registration

-• One time fee of $5.00 for any Rabbit, Fowl or other animal kept within city limits.
+One-time fee of $5.00 for any rabbit, fowl, or other animal kept within city limits.

-ANIMALS AT LARGE
+ANIMALS AT LARGE:

-Animal Control will keep any animal caught roaming free for 72 hours.
-After 72 hours, any unclaimed animal will then be taken to Catoosa Animal Shelter.
-If you are missing a dog and think it might have been picked up by Inola Animal Control, please come by the Town Office or call 918-543-2430.
-We keep a list of dogs with pictures that are held in our Animal Control holding facility.
-The Animal Control facility is not open to the public but the town office will have all needed information.
+If you are missing a dog and think it might have been picked up by Inola Animal Control, please come by Town Hall or call 918-543-2430, an check the Town of Inola - Animal Control Facebook Page.
+The Animal Control facility is not open to the public, but the town office will have all the information needed.

-WILDLIFE / FERAL ANIMAL TRAPPING
+WILDLIFE / FERAL ANIMAL TRAPPING:

-The live trap will be set on the designated property by Inola Animal Control on Monday (Tuesday, if Monday is a holiday) and picked up on Friday.
+The trap will be set on the designated property by Inola Animal Control on Monday (Tuesday, if Monday is a holiday) and picked up on Friday.
 If the weather is extreme or the work week is short due to holidays or staffing, Inola Animal Control may choose not to set traps for that period.
 If so, you will automatically be on the following week’s list.